-During the year, the Community Development Block Grant and the Police Education Fund had an excess of expenditures over the related budget of \$21,404 and \$1,250, respectively.
-The grant revenues and expenditures exceeded original expectations and resulted in no negative impact on the fund balance of the Community Development Block Grant fund.
-The fines and forfeiture revenues and expenditures exceed original expectations and resulted in no negative impact on the fund balance of the Police Education Fund.
+During the year, the Community Development Block Grant Fund, the Police Education Fund, and the Forfeiture Proceeds Fund, had an excess of expenditures over the related budget of \$21,989, \$100, and \$8,510, respectively.
+The grant revenues and expenditures exceeded original expectations and resulted in no negative impact on the fund balance of the Community Development Block Grant Fund.
+The fines and forfeiture revenues and expenditures exceed original expectations and resulted in no negative impact on the fund balances of the Police Education Fund and the Forfeiture Proceeds Fund.